Mimicry: Bakerian and Dodsonian

 Bakerian mimicry, named after Herbert G. Baker, is a form of automimicry where female flowers mimic male flowers of their own species, cheating pollinators out of a reward.
 This reproductive mimicry may not be readily apparent as members of the same species may still exhibit some degree of sexual dimorphism.
 It is common in many species of Caricaceae.

-Dodsonian mimicry, named after Calaway H. Dodson, is a form of reproductive floral mimicry where the model belongs to a different species than the mimic.
-By providing similar sensory signals as the model flower, it can lure its pollinators.
-Like Bakerian mimics, no nectar is provided.
-Epidendrum ibaguense (Orchidaceae) resembles flowers of Lantana camara and Asclepias curassavica, and is pollinated by monarch butterflies and perhaps hummingbirds.
-Similar cases are seen in some other species of the same family.
-The mimetic species may still have pollinators of its own though.
-For example, a lamellicorn beetle, which usually pollinates correspondingly colored Cistus flowers, is also known to aid in pollination of Ophrys species that are normally pollinated by bees.
+In Dodsonian mimicry, named after Calaway H. Dodson, the model belongs to a different species than the mimic.
+By resembling the model, a flower can lure its pollinators without offering nectar.
+The mechanism occurs in several orchids, including Epidendrum ibaguense which mimics flowers of Lantana camara and Asclepias curassavica, and is pollinated by monarch butterflies and perhaps hummingbirds.

-Pseudocopulation
+Kirbyan mimicry, brood parasitism

+Brood parasitism or Kirbyan mimicry is a two species system where a brood parasite mimics its host.
+Cuckoos are a canonical example; the female cuckoo has its offspring raised by a bird of a different species, cutting down the biological mother's parental investment.
+The key adaptation is the ability to lay eggs that closely mimic the color and shape of the host's eggs.
+The adaptation to different hosts is inherited through the female line in so-called gentes (gens, singular), and this mimicry capacity is believed to be maternally inherited.
+Intraspecific brood parasitism, where a female lays in a conspecific's nest, as illustrated by the goldeneye duck (Bucephala clangula), do not involve mimicry The parasitic butterfly Phengaris rebeli parasitizes the ant species Myrmica schencki by releasing chemicals that fool the worker ants to believe that the caterpillar larvae are ant larvae.
+This enables the larvae to be brought directly into the ant's nest.

+Pouyannian

-Pseudocopulation occurs when a flower mimics a female of a certain insect species, inducing the males to try to copulate with the flower.
-This is much like the aggressive mimicry in fireflies described previously, but with a more benign outcome for the pollinator.
-This form of mimicry has been called Pouyannian mimicry, after Maurice-Alexandre Pouyanne, who first described the phenomenon.
+In Pouyannian mimicry, a flower mimics a female of a certain insect species, inducing the males of that species to try to copulate with the flower.
+This is much like aggressive mimicry in fireflies, but with a more benign outcome for the pollinator.
+The mechanism is named after Maurice-Alexandre Pouyanne, who first described the phenomenon.
 It is most common in orchids, which mimic females of the order Hymenoptera (generally bees and wasps), and may account for around 60% of pollinations.
-Depending on the morphology of the flower, a pollen sac called a pollinia is attached to the head or abdomen of the male.
+Depending on the morphology of the flower, a pollen sac called a pollinium is attached to the head or abdomen of the male.
 This is then transferred to the stigma of the next flower the male tries to inseminate, resulting in pollination.
-Visual mimicry is the most obvious sign of this deception for humans, but the visual aspect may be minor or non-existent.
-It is the senses of touch and olfaction that are most important.
+The mimicry is a combination of visual, by olfaction, and by touch.